2014 – 2015

-The second floor houses the Student Affairs offices of the Vice President, Assistant Vice President, Fraternity and Sorority Life, Student Leadership and Involvement, LGBTQA Services, and Judicial Affairs and Student Assistance.
+The second floor houses the Student Affairs offices of the Vice President, Assistant Vice President, Fraternity and Sorority Life, Student Leadership and Involvement, LGBTQA Services, and Office of Student Conduct.
 The Student Services, Inc. Business Office and the department of Campus Activities, along with student clubs and organizations, are also located on the second floor.

 The third floor Frederick Douglass Lounge Area features a 20-unit computer lab with quiet study and seminar space.
 Sykes Union also features 20 rooms accommodating groups from 5 to 500 for meetings, programs, and events.

 For information concerning Sykes Union please call the Information Center at 610-436-3360/2984.

 The Women’s Center promotes a campus community that values the safety, equality, and intellectual advancement of women at West Chester University.
 The Women’s Center serves the diverse needs of WCU women and their male allies by providing